erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    the recognition process without waiting for the student (nor the receiving coordinator), even when the mobility is not yet marked as "ready".

-One new APIs is used in this process:
+One new API is used in this process:

- * **Transcript of Records API** - implemented by the receiving institution, if allows the sending institution to retrieve transcript of records for a single mobility.
+ * **Transcripts of Records API** - implemented by the receiving institution, it allows the sending institution to retrieve transcript of records for a single mobility.

 The following flowchart presents all of the scenarios: